A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Preliminaries

+A geometric idea behind $\kappa_Q$ is very simple.
+Namely, we change our point of view on the homotopy $q(t,s)$ in $Q$: instead of treating it as an $s$-parameter family of curves in $t$, we treat it as a $t$-parameter family of curves in $s$. }

-In our work we shall, however, use also another coordinate system $(q^a,v^b)$ on $\T Q$ associated with a given local basis $\{e_a\}$ of $\T Q$.
-In other words $v^b:=\<\theta^b,\cdot>:\T Q\ra\R$, where $\{\theta^b\}$ is the local coframe dual to $\{e_a\}$, i.e., $\<\theta^b,e_a>=\delt ba$.
-Such coordinates were considered in the context of nonholonomic constrains by Crampin and Mestdag \cite{Crampin_Mestdag_2010}.
-These authors call the basis $\{e_a\}$ an \emph{anholonomic frame}.
-To describe the passage between the two coordinate systems $(q^a,\dot q^b)$ and $(q^a,v^b)$, introduce a family of transition matrices $\A ab(q)$ relating the two local basis
+\paragraph{Anholonomic frames.} In our work we shall, however, use also another coordinate system $(q^a,v^b)$ on $\T Q$ associated with a given local frame (local basis) $\{e_a\}$ of $\T Q$.
+In other words, $v^b:=\<e^b,\cdot>:\T Q\ra\R$, where $\{e^b\}$ is the local coframe dual to $\{e_a\}$, i.e., $\<e^b,e_a>=\delt ba$.
+Such coordinates were considered in the context of nonholonomic constraints by Crampin and Mestdag \cite{Crampin_Mestdag_2010}, who call $\{e_a\}$ an \emph{anholonomic frame}.
+To describe the passage between the two coordinate systems $(q^a,\dot q^b)$ and $(q^a,v^b)$, introduce a family of transition matrices $\A ab(q)$ relating the two local frames

 which implies